Trovemaster/TROVE/docs/source/theory.rst

 As well as giving symmetrised functions, solving equation :eq:`Schrodinger_subspace` also gives better basis functions for the system since the problem is closer to the full dimensionality.
 The solutions can also be contracted, by energy for example.
 The TROVE symmetry paper gives examples of how the method works for AB:math:`_2` and XY:math:`_3` type molecules.
 The total basis set for the full dimensionality of the molecule is constructed by a direct product of the :math:`L` symmetrised basis sets.
 This is then transformed to irreps using standard approaches.

-Although the solutions of the reduced Schr\"odinger equations are guaranteed to be an irrep of the symmetry group :math:`\mathbf{G}` it may not be obvious to which symmetry a given function belongs.
+Although the solutions of the reduced Schrödinger equations are guaranteed to be an irrep of the symmetry group :math:`\mathbf{G}` it may not be obvious to which symmetry a given function belongs.
 Degenerate solutions will also be mixed together.
 TROVE solves both of these problems in a numerical manner.
 To determine which irrep a given solutions belongs to, TROVE samples the basis functions on a grid of geometries :math:`N^{(i)}_{\text{grid}}`.
 The number of these points used is the value of \verb|sample_points| in the TROVE input file.
 For a given subspace :math:`i`, a random grid of geometries of that space
 :math:`\mathbf{Q}_k^{(i)}`(:math:`k=1,\cdots,N^{(i)}_{\text{grid}})`, all symmetry related images :math:`R (\mathbf{Q}^{(i)})` are generated.
 These are used to find the values of the wave functions :math:`\Psi^{(i)}_{\lambda_i}(R \mathbf{Q}^{(i)})` at each geometry.
 This allows the transformation matrices  :math:`\mathbf{D}[R]` for each operation of the group :math:`\mathbf{G}` to be established and the symmetry of wave functions to be worked out.

 The same procedure is used to obtained symmetrised functions for :math:`J>0` rotational-vibrational states.